Cristhan11/Parental_Wifi/docs/NODOGSPLASH_REDIRECT_FIX.md

 # NoDogSplash Redirect Fix - Troubleshooting Guide

+**Note:** This document describes the fix that was applied.
+For the complete, verified final setup documentation, see `docs/NODOGSPLASH_SETUP.md`.

 ## Problem

 NoDogSplash was not redirecting HTTP requests to the portal.
 When devices tried to access `http://google.com`, they would see "This site can't be reached" instead of being redirected to the portal.